balena-io/balena-cli-advanced-masterclass/README.md

 #### 2.1 Moving Devices between Fleets

-Moving a device to another Fleet in the same environment is extremely easy.
-To demonstrate this, first create a new Fleet for the balenaFin:
+Moving a device to another fleet in the same environment is extremely easy.
+To demonstrate this, first create a new fleet for the balenaFin:

 ```shell
 $ cd ~/balenaProduction